Skip to main content

 AHS Rules:

-What are general policies?
+What are General Policies?

 Workplace policies are a set of rules and principles that aim to guide employees in how to behave in the workplace.
 Policies are designed to influence and determine major decisions and actions and all activities take place within the boundaries set by them.
-Policies are important as they help clarify the standards expected of employees and help employers to manage staff effectively as policies define what is acceptable and unacceptable in the workplace.
+Policies are important as they help clarify the standards expected of employees and help employers manage staff effectively as policies define what is acceptable and unacceptable in the workplace.

 01 General Operations Policies